bharvey125/SeniorAppliedScientist_assement/README.md

 ## How to run your Kedro pipeline

-You can run your Kedro project with:
+From the root directory you can run your Kedro project with:

 ```
 kedro run